Life on Mars: Methane

 Methane (CH_{4}) is chemically unstable in the current oxidizing atmosphere of Mars.
 It would quickly break down due to ultraviolet radiation from the Sun and chemical reactions with other gases.
 Therefore, a persistent presence of methane in the atmosphere may imply the existence of a source to continually replenish the gas.

 Trace amounts of methane, at the level of several parts per billion (ppb), were first reported in Mars's atmosphere by a team at the NASA Goddard Space Flight Center in 2003.
 Large differences in the abundances were measured between observations taken in 2003 and 2006, which suggested that the methane was locally concentrated and probably seasonal.
 On June 7, 2018, NASA announced it has detected a seasonal variation of methane levels on Mars.

 The ExoMars Trace Gas Orbiter (TGO), launched in March 2016, began on April 21, 2018, to map the concentration and sources of methane in the atmosphere, as well as its decomposition products such as formaldehyde and methanol.
 As of May 2019, the Trace Gas Orbiter showed that the concentration of methane is under detectable level (< 0.05 ppbv).
+On the surface, the Curiosity rover has repeatedly detected relatively high (up to 21 ppb as of June 2019), transient methane plumes.

 Curiosity detected a cyclical seasonal variation in atmospheric methane.

 The principal candidates for the origin of Mars's methane include non-biological processes such as water-rock reactions, radiolysis of water, and pyrite formation, all of which produce H_{2} that could then generate methane and other hydrocarbons via Fischer–Tropsch synthesis with CO and CO_{2}.
 It has also been shown that methane could be produced by a process involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars.
 Although geologic sources of methane such as serpentinization are possible, the lack of current volcanism, hydrothermal activity or hotspots are not favorable for geologic methane.

-Living microorganisms, such as methanogens, are another possible source, but no evidence for the presence of such organisms has been found on Mars, until June 2019 as methane was detected by the Curiosity rover.
+Living microorganisms, such as methanogens, are another possible source, but no direct evidence for the presence of such organisms has been found on Mars.
 Methanogens do not require oxygen or organic nutrients, are non-photosynthetic, use hydrogen as their energy source and carbon dioxide (CO_{2}) as their carbon source, so they could exist in subsurface environments on Mars.
 If microscopic Martian life is producing the methane, it probably resides far below the surface, where it is still warm enough for liquid water to exist.

 Since the 2003 discovery of methane in the atmosphere, some scientists have been designing models and in vitro experiments testing the growth of methanogenic bacteria on simulated Martian soil, where all four methanogen strains tested produced substantial levels of methane, even in the presence of 1.0wt% perchlorate salt.

 A team led by Levin suggested that both phenomena—methane production and degradation—could be accounted for by an ecology of methane-producing and methane-consuming microorganisms.